-Masturbation is a topic that carries many myths and misconceptions with it.
+Masturbation is a topic that carries many misconceptions with it.
 One of these is that masturbation has a negative effect on your skin.

 Does Masturbation Affect Your Hormone Levels?

 Testosterone is the hormone most associated with male sexual characteristics and occurs in large amounts in men’s bodies.

 It is also present in women’s bodies but in relatively small amounts compared to men.
 According to research, having an orgasm can lead to a small increase in testosterone in both men and women.

 Increases in testosterone levels in both men and women trigger increased sebum production in the skin.